 There’s a 12-block section of town that is on the National Register of Historic Places – you’ll see beautifully restored 18th- and 19th-century homes, explore our settlers’ perspective at the Beaufort Historic Site, and perhaps wander the Old Burying Grounds where you might hear stories of Beaufort’s most infamous resident—Blackbeard.

 Explore Taylor Creek from a paddleboard or canoe; hike the nature trails and see the wild horses of the Rachel Carson Reserve; visit the fascinating NC Maritime Museum; browse the eclectic Turner Street and Front Street shops; walk the Boardwalk and pick which type of boat you’ll own someday; eat at one (or more) of the many amazing restaurants; or take a ferry across to Shackleford Banks or the Cape Lookout National Seashore.
 In short, you really should set aside some time in your vacation planner for a visit to Beaufort.

 For more info, visit Beaufort’s website.

-If you’re interested in the linguistic side of things, do yourself a favor and drive a little farther “Down East” to the town of Harkers Island where you’ll find the Cape Lookout National Seashore Visitor Center and the Core Sound Waterfowl and History Museum.
+If you’re interested in the linguistic side of things, do yourself a favor and drive a little farther “Down East” to the town of Harkers Island where you’ll find the Cape Lookout National Seashore Visitor Center and the Core Sound Waterfowl Museum and Heritage Center.
 Once you get there, strike up a conversation or even ask around for a true “Hoi Toider” (“High Tider”)—that’s a term for the person as well as what they speak.
 It’s a dialect of American English, with distinctly traceable origins in eastern and southwestern England.
 Harkers Islanders and other Outer Banks settlers lived in almost complete isolation for over 250 years, developing this fascinating dialect.
 If you’re nice you’ll just be a “dingbatter” and a “dit-dot” to them (harmless enough, they’re having a laugh at your expense), but you certainly don’t want to “mommick” anyone—they’ll show you the door!